Skip to main content

 We are committed to ensuring that we offer admission to students of the highest intellectual potential, irrespective of social, racial, religious or financial considerations.
 To achieve this, every applicant is considered individually in an holistic assessment using all the information available to us.
 Please see here for a full breakdown of our use of contextual data.

 We aim to interview all applicants with a realistic chance of an offer - generally, those who are on track to meet the typical conditional offers in the required subjects.
 Around 75% of UK Cambridge applicants are interviewed each year.
+You can find out more about what to expect during your Cambridge interview here

 Entry requirements and academic standards

 The typical conditional A Level offer is A*AA (arts, humanities, social sciences, PBS and Veterinary Medicine) or A*A*A (Sciences, Mathematics and Economics), depending on the course.
-For IB students, typically offers range from 40-42 points overall, with 7,7,6 at Higher Level.
+For IB students, typically offers range from 41-42 points overall, with 7,7,6 at Higher Level.
 Other conditions may form part of your offer, such as the STEP mathematics examinations, which are used in offers for Mathematics.
 Students taking other qualifications can find more information here, and international students can look up the University's entry requirements for their own national qualification systems here.

 Details of subject requirements can be found on our individual course pages.
 If you have a particular query, please contact a member of our Admissions Office at admissions@lucy.cam.ac.uk.
 As a former mature College, Lucy Cavendish is very used to supporting applicants with less traditional educational backgrounds, so please do get in touch.
 We welcome applications for arts, humanities and social science courses from students studying the Access to Higher Education diploma.
 Students interested in studying a Foundation Year at another institution before applying should get in touch to discuss their proposed course.

-We consider post-16 qualifications to be the most helpful way of assessing a student’s academic potential, so we do not have a minimum GCSE requirement.
-We view GCSEs as a performance indicator, but always within the overall context of the school/college they were taken in.
 On average, successful applicants will have achieved mainly 7s, 8s and 9s at GCSE.
 The more 8s or 9s, the better, but it is certainly not the case that students need to get straight 9s in order to make a competitive application!
 We view applications holistically, and we recognise that academic potential evolves over time.

 We will look at all qualifications you have done when reviewing you application, so please note that you must enter AS grades on your UCAS form if you have sat AS exams (as opposed to internal school mock exams at the end of Year 12).
 Generally, if you have done well in them, they will be a strength to your application, and they will be less of a strength if you have not done so well.
 However, since so few applicants now have AS grades, we can no longer use them to compare applicants more generally.